bencolmer/nova-resource-hierarchy/README.md

 You can customize the title of each item displayed in the hierarchy.

-By default, the ["title" of the resource](https://nova.laravel.com/docs/v5/search/global-search#title-%2F-subtitle-attributes) will be displayed.
+By default, the [resource title](https://nova.laravel.com/docs/v5/search/global-search#title-%2F-subtitle-attributes) will be displayed.

 ```diff